facebook/lexical/README.md

   return null;
 }

-// Catch any errors that occur during Lexical updates and log them
+// Catch any errors that occur during Lexical updates and log them or throw them as needed.
-// or throw them as needed.
-If you don't throw them, Lexical will
+// * If you don't throw them, Lexical will try to recover gracefully without losing user data.
-// try to recover gracefully without losing user data. function onError(error) {
+// * If you don't add the method Lexical will use the default onError which will just log it. function onError(error) {
   throw error;
 }